 The percentage of a site that is covered by the dwelling and garage or other impervious materials.

 • To ensure a portion of the site remains pervious.

-- 1. A front loaded dwelling must not cover greater than 70% - 2.
-A side or rear loaded dwelling must not cover greater than 75% of the lot.
+- A front loaded dwelling must not cover greater than 70% of the lot. - A side or rear loaded dwelling must not cover greater than 75% of the lot.

 Impervious materials